Tuesday, December 13, 2005

 Saturday, December 10, 2005

-Then, I own two dream cars for a while.
-I used this car for 2 years and gave it to Kevin; but he refused to drive it.
+Then, for a while I own two dream cars.
+I used the Honda for 2 years and gave it to Kevin; but he refused to drive it.
 Finally, I gave it away for $500.
 Used cars are difficult to sell in NZ.
 Many back packers buy their cars at Auckland or Christchurch airports on arrival.
 They also arranged to sell them there on departure.
 The internet is great.
 All you need is an iphone to connect to the web and you are set to buy or sell anything; including sim cards or sleeping bags.
 Don't throw any thing away.

 Sunday, November 13, 2005